-- 5.33.
-Each meeting of the council or a committee of the council is to be recorded by means of an audio or audio-visual device. - 5.34.
-Clause 5.33 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.35.
-At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - a) the meeting is being recorded and made publicly available on the council's website, and - b) persons attending the meeting should refrain from making any defamatory statements. - 5.36.
-The recording of a meeting is to be made publicly available on the council's website: - a) at the same time as the meeting is taking place, or - b) as soon as practicable after the meeting. - 5.37.
-The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting.
+- 5.33 Each meeting of the Council or a committee of the Council is to be recorded by means of an audio or audio-visual device. - 5.34 At the start of each meeting of the Council or a committee of the Council, the Chairperson must inform the persons attending the meeting that: - a) the meeting is being recorded and made publicly available on the Council's website, and - b) persons attending the meeting should refrain from making any defamatory statements. - 5.35 The recording of a meeting is to be made publicly available on the Council's website: - a) at the same time as the meeting is taking place, or - b) as soon as practicable after the meeting. - 5.36 The recording of a meeting is to be made publicly available on the Council's website for at least 12 months after the meeting. - 5.37 Clauses 5.35 and 5.36 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act.

-Clause 5.33 - 5.37 reflects section 236 of the Regulation.
+Clauses 5.33 - 5.37 reflects section 236 of the Regulation.

-5.38.
-Recordings of meetings may be disposed of in accordance with the State Records Act 1998 (NSW).
+5.38 Recordings of meetings may be disposed of in accordance with the State Records Act 1998 (NSW).